A semigroup with linearithmic Dehn function: Semigroup with linearithmic Dehn function

 \subsubsection{Main case}

 Now consider words of the form

-We look for the longest possible sequence of \emph{reverse} transformations with distinct words, thus getting an upper estimate on $\gamma_R(u)$ for words $u$ of the form \eqref{eq: main case}.
+We look for the longest possible sequence of \emph{reverse} transformations with distinct words, thus getting an upper estimate on $\gamma_-(u)$ for words $u$ of the form \eqref{eq: main case}.

 First, notice that direct transformations leave a marked digit to the left of the head, and reverse ones leave an unmarked digit to the right of the head.
-Let us say that the words of the form \eqref{eq: main case} have the \emph{right marking of digits}, meaning that all the digits to the left of the head are marked and all the digits to the right are unmarked.
-Then in an arbitrary sequence of transformations starting with a word of the form \eqref{eq: main case} all the words have the right marking of digits.
-Keeping this in mind, we will omit mentioning the changing of marking during transformations.
+We will say that the words of the form \eqref{eq: main case} have the \emph{correct marking of digits}, meaning that all the digits to the left of the head are marked and all the digits to the right are unmarked.
+Then in an arbitrary sequence of transformations starting with a word of the form \eqref{eq: main case} all the words have the correct marking of digits.
+Keeping this in mind, we will partly omit mentioning the changing of marking during transformations.